 Make your way back to the Sophy and snag a spot in the Mesler Kitchen’s lounge area for a pre-dinner drink.
 Sip on a Sophy Spritz (elderflower liqueur, sparkling wine, passionfruit, and fresh lime) and absorb the upbeat vibe of this local hot spot.
 For dinner, dine on American southern fare at Virtue, with sophisticated dishes like gumbo, shrimp and grits, and blackened catfish.

 After dinner, go see a show at the award-winning Court Theatre.
-Or if nightlife is more your thing, enjoy live music or a dance party at The Promontory.
+Or if nightlife is more your thing, enjoy live music at The Promontory.
 Looking to experience a real Chicago dive bar?
 End the night at The Falcon Inn.
 Think PBRs, a jukebox blasting old-school R&B, and a window to grab a slice of pizza from next door before heading back to your hotel to crash.